bangerth/helmholtz/readme.md

 computations, says something like "`# 42/100 frequencies computed`", allowing for a quick overview where computations currently are.
-If you want something fancier, you can actually parse the contents of the file and update a graph of the frequency-dependent membrane response every time you read through the file.
+If you want something fancier, you can actually parse the contents of the file and update a graph of the frequency-dependent cavity response every time you read through the file.
 This way, the graph will fill in over time.